rmccrear/level-4-course-content/week-3/day-1/assignment.md

 app.use('/products', productRoutes);
 ```

 Test the route by sending a GET request to `http://localhost:3000/products` using Thunder Client or Postman.
-You should see the JSON response.
+You should see the JSON response: `{"message": "Get all products"}`.

 Create a commit after setting up the first route.

-1. **Create the Routes**:
+Step 1. **Create the Routes**:

 Now that you know it works, you can create more routes in the `products.js` file.
 Create stub routes the following routes for the products: